karmalution143/Angular_PHP/README.md

-# Angular_PHP
-An angular frontend with php backend
+- An Angular frontend with PHP backend
-Standalone set-up
+- Standalone set-up
-Easy game is sent as json
+- Easy game is sent as JSON
-Hard game is sent form-encoded
+- Hard game is sent form-encoded